Jupita-io/java/README.md

 ```
 dependencies {
-                implementation 'com.github.Jupita-io:Jupita-Agent-Android:1.1.0'
+                implementation 'com.github.Jupita-io:Jupita-Java:1.1.0'
 	    }
 ```

 ### Step 3
-Build Jupita Agent - '2' has been used to represent the agent_id;
+Build Jupita - '2' has been used to represent the touchpoint_id;

 ```
 String token = “your-token”;
-Agent agent = new Agent.Builder(getApplicationContext())
+Touchpoint touchpoint = new Touchpoint.Builder(getApplicationContext())
                                     .setToken(token)
-                                    .setAgent_id("2")
+                                    .setTouchpoint_id("2")
                                     .build();
 ```

 ### Step 4
-Call the dump API as a message from Agent by specifying the message and client_id – represented as '3' below;
+Call the dump API as a message from Touchpoint by specifying the message and input_id – represented as '3' below;

 ```
-agent.dump("hi", "3",  Agent.AGENT, new Agent.DumpListener() {
+touchpoint.dump("hi", "3",  Touchpoint.TOUCHPOINT, new Touchpoint.DumpListener() {
             @Override

             public void onSuccess(String msg, double utterance) {

-                        // Do something

                         Log.d("TEST", String.valueOf(utterance));